jpbarrette/jpbarrette.github.io/curlpp.md

 # Mailing-List

-If you have some questions or bugs to submit, you call send an email to the mailing-list .
+If you have some questions or bugs to submit, you call send an email to the mailing-list.
 You need to register to the mailing-list before sending any email.
 However, keep in mind that cURLpp is a C++ wrapper over libcURL, so if you have a libcURL feature's related question, send it to libcURL's mailing-list.